Soneso/lumenshine-iOS-wallet/README.md

 3. Open `Lumenshine.xcworkspace` using the latest Xcode version.

+4. Change Swift Language Version to 4.2 for the pod "LTMorphingLabel"

-4. Select your device and run `Lumenshine` target.
+5. Select your device and run `Lumenshine` target.

 ## License

-stellar-iOS-wallet is licensed under an Apache-2.0 license.
+lumenshine-iOS-wallet is licensed under an Apache-2.0 license.
 See the [LICENSE](https://github.com/Soneso/lumenshine-iOS-wallet/blob/master/LICENSE) file for details.